sodapork/seniorlivingcacl/README.md

 ## Cost Considerations

-### Factors Affecting Sunscape Costs
+### Factors Affecting Serenades Costs
-- **Location**: Beautiful Boca Raton, Florida location
+- **Location**: Beautiful The Villages, Florida location
-- **Luxury Amenities**: Premium services and facilities
-- **Level of Care**: More intensive care costs more
-- **Gourmet Dining**: Premium meal options and dining experiences
-- **Concierge Services**: Personalized service and attention
+- **Memory Care Specialization**: Purpose-built for memory care needs
+- **Accommodation Type**: Shared vs. private suite options
+- **Valeo™ Programs**: Personalized memory care programming
+- **Safety Features**: Comprehensive safety and monitoring systems

-### Premium Value at Sunscape
+### Value at Serenades
-- **Luxury Housing**: Beautiful, well-appointed residences
-- **Gourmet Dining**: Chef-prepared meals with multiple dining venues
-- **Premium Healthcare**: On-site medical care and wellness programs
-- **Luxury Activities**: Cultural, social, and recreational programs
-- **Concierge Services**: Personalized assistance and transportation
-- **Beautiful Location**: Prime Boca Raton location with easy access to amenities
+- **Person-Centered Care**: Valeo™ programs tailored to individual abilities
+- **Family-Style Dining**: Meaningful moments of togetherness and joy
+- **Intimate Neighborhoods**: Just 15 residences per neighborhood for close-knit community
+- **Safety & Comfort**: Motion sensors, soft amber lighting, and beautiful courtyards
+- **The Villages Location**: Part of a vibrant master-planned community

 ## Tips for Accurate Calculations

 1. **Be Comprehensive**: Include all your current expenses
-2. **Consider Luxury Value**: Factor in the premium amenities and services
+2. **Consider Memory Care Value**: Factor in specialized care and safety features
-3. **Research Boca Raton Costs**: Local costs may differ from national averages
+3. **Research The Villages Costs**: Local costs may differ from national averages
 4. **Include All Income Sources**: Consider how income affects affordability
-5. **Account for Premium Services**: Sunscape offers luxury-level care and amenities
+5. **Account for Specialized Services**: Serenades offers memory care-specific amenities

-## Why Choose Sunscape Boca Raton?
+## Why Choose Serenades at The Villages?

-- **Luxury Living**: Premium accommodations and amenities
-- **Gourmet Dining**: Multiple dining venues with chef-prepared meals
-- **Beautiful Location**: Prime Boca Raton location near beaches and cultural attractions
-- **Comprehensive Care**: Multiple levels of care available
-- **Concierge Services**: Personalized attention and assistance
-- **Active Lifestyle**: Rich calendar of activities and social events
+- **Memory Care Specialization**: Purpose-built design for memory care needs
+- **Valeo™ Programs**: Personalized care tailored to individual abilities
+- **Intimate Setting**: Small neighborhoods with just 15 residences each
+- **Family-Style Dining**: Meaningful connections around the table
+- **Safety Features**: Comprehensive monitoring and safety systems
+- **The Villages Location**: Part of a vibrant master-planned community

 ## Support and Feedback

-This calculator is designed to provide estimates and comparisons for Sunscape Boca Raton.
+This calculator is designed to provide estimates and comparisons for Serenades at The Villages.
 For accurate financial planning:

-- Contact Sunscape Boca Raton directly for current rates and availability
+- Contact Serenades at The Villages directly for current rates and availability
 - Consult with financial advisors
 - Schedule a personal tour of our beautiful community
 - Review actual contracts and fee schedules